zhaoda/leo.github.io/me.md

 Oh, didn't see you there!
 Looks like you figured out how to access this page — time to give you what you want!

 Okay, then let's start right over!
 If you haven't noticed it already by reading my essays, I'm a web developer.
 And by this, I don't mean a trained one.
-The stuff I learned on this topic until now didn't come from a scholastic career.
+The stuff I learned on this topic until now didn't come from an educational career.

 Beginning with homepage builders in the sixth class, I started figuring out my way through the web jungle by myself.